aysieelf/Foxy-Dreams/README.md

 - convert_alpha() can be used to load images with transparency
 - when I want to create a sprite, I inherit pygame.sprite.Sprite and use the constructor to set the image and rect attributes
 - using a sprite group to manage multiple sprites is more efficient than managing them individually
   - it's better for collision detection
   - it's better for rendering
   - I can use sprite groups to update and draw all sprites in the group at once
 - Velocity can be used to control the speed and direction of a sprite
 - pygame.transform.rotate() can be used to rotate an image
 - pygame.key.get_pressed() can be used to check if a key is being held down
+- VSync synchronizes the frame rate with the monitor's refresh rate
+   - When using Vsync, set clock.tick() to 0 to avoid conflicts
+   - Vsync in included in the SCALED flag, just set it to vsync=1

 ## 💡 First Time Achievements
 - First time drawing my own sprites